 Unlike a language compiler, a user can always choose not to run a static analysis tool.
 Therefore, there are two modes of failure that apply to all vulnerabilities:

-The user fails to apply the appropriate mandatory static analysis tool to their code.
+The user fails to apply the appropriate static analysis tool to their code.

-The user fails to review or mis-interprets the output of static analysis.
+The user fails to review or misinterprets the output of static analysis.

-In the discussion of specific vulnerabilities in clause 6, this document assumes that a user has sufficient expertise to apply a SPARK Analyzer and interpret the results correctly.
+In the discussion of specific vulnerabilities in clause 6, this document assumes that all proof obligations have been successfully discharged via a SPARK Analyzer.
+It is also assumed that pragma Assume (an explicitly unsafe construct that can be used to "prove" things that are not true) is not used.
+It is also assumed that any non-SPARK code in the closure of the program does nothing to invalidate the guarantees that are ensured for "proven" 100% SPARK code.

+In addition, Ada allows the exception Storage_Error to be raised during the execution of any construct if there is insufficient storage for that execution (Ada RM 11.1(6)).
+It is also assumed that this possibility has been ruled out using other static analysis techniques and tools.
+Such tools are available and are commonly used in practice.

 5.1.6 Unsafe programming